Available with Advanced license.

 - Click Next.

-- If you have Match-AT, ISAT, or Applanix imagery, choose the corresponding Sensor Type .
+- If you have Match-AT, ISAT, or Applanix raster type data, choose the corresponding Sensor Type .

-- The Spatial Reference parameter will be automatically set by the spatial reference of the perspective points are defined in the Frame Table.
+- The Spatial Reference parameter will be automatically set by the spatial reference of the perspective points defined in the Esri Frames Table.
 If the Spatial Reference parameter is not specified, click the Spatial Reference icon to set the spatial reference to be the same coordinate system as the perspective points.

-- Specify the Cameras Table.
-This is the file that contains the camera configuration information.
+- Specify the Cameras table file.
+This is the .csv file that contains the camera configuration information, generated using the Build Frame and Camera Tables tool.

 - Creating an ortho mapping workspace from aerial imagery needs

 elevation data.
-By default, the wizard provides an elevation service with a 90 meter resolution.
+The DEM parameter wizard provides an elevation service with a 90 meter resolution by default.
+You can use a different DEM service or file by navigating to it.
 Choose your Elevation Source.

 - Check the Estimate Statistics check box to estimate the statistics for your output workspace.